Diseases

 Hypothyroidism

-Hypothyroidism, a congenital subfunction of the thyroid gland, slows all metabolic functions due to insufficient thyroid hormones, leading to serious impairment of physical and mental development.
+Hypothyroidism, a congenital underactive thyroid, slows all metabolic functions due to insufficient thyroid hormones, leading to serious impairment of physical and mental development.
+However, if the lacking hormone is administered in tablet form soon after birth on a daily basis, normal metabolic function is established and healthy childhood development is thus guaranteed.

 Hypothyroidism is quite common, affecting one in 3500 newborns.

-MCADD is a congenital fatty acid oxidation disorder.
-This disease becomes apparent when the body has to access fat reserves during prolonged periods of fasting, and causes vomiting, diarrhoea and fever, for example, as a result of viral infections experienced frequently throughout childhood.
-The effects are drowsiness, nausea, seizures and coma.
-If undiagnosed, the first onset frequently leads to death and is reminiscent of “sudden infant death”.
+MCADD is a congenital disorder affecting the breakdown of fatty acids in adipose tissue.
+This disease first becomes apparent when the body has to access fat reserves during prolonged periods of fasting, vomiting, diarrhoea or fever – for instance as a result of the minor infections experienced frequently throughout childhood.
+The effects are drowsiness, nausea, low blood sugar, seizures and coma.
+If undiagnosed, the first onset frequently leads to death.

-If appropriate measures are taken – avoidance of long periods of fasting and providing a sufficient intake of carbohydrates, especially during infections and fever – the prognosis is excellent.
+However, if appropriate preventative measures are taken (avoiding long periods of fasting and providing a sufficient intake of carbohydrates, especially during infections with fever) the prognosis is excellent.

 MCADD affects one in 10,000 newborns.